-1. Form of the Certificates
+1 Form of the Certificates

-The Certificates sold to non-U.S. persons in offshore transactions in reliance on Regulation S (the Regulation S Certificates) will be represented by one or more global Regulation S certificates in fully registered form (each a Regulation S Global Certificate), which will be deposited with a common depositary for, and will be registered in the name of a nominee of Euroclear and Clearstream, Luxembourg.
-Beneficial interests in the Regulation S Global Certificates may only be offered or sold to non-U.S. persons in offshore transactions in reliance on Regulation S and may not be held otherwise than through Euroclear or Clearstream, Luxembourg.
+The Certificates sold in offshore transactions in reliance on Regulation S (the Regulation S Certificates) will be represented by one or more global Regulation S certificates in fully registered form (each a Regulation S Global Certificate), which will be deposited with a common depositary for, and will be registered in the name of a nominee of Euroclear and Clearstream, Luxembourg.
+Beneficial interests in the Regulation S Global Certificates may only be offered or sold in offshore transactions in reliance on Regulation S and may not be held otherwise than through Euroclear or Clearstream, Luxembourg.
 Such Regulation S Certificate will bear a legend regarding such restrictions on transfer.
 See "Clearance and Settlement-Payments and relationship of participants with clearing systems".

-The Certificates sold within the United States to QIBs who are also QPs in reliance on Rule 144A (the Rule 144A Certificates) will be represented by one or more global Rule 144A certificates in fully registered form (each a Rule 144A Global Certificate), which will be deposited with a custodian for and will be registered in the name of a nominee of DTC.
+The Certificates sold within the United States to QIBs in reliance on Rule 144A (the Rule 144A Certificates) will be represented by one or more global Rule 144A certificates in fully registered form (each a Rule 144A Global Certificate), which will be deposited with a custodian for and will be registered in the name of a nominee of DTC.
 Beneficial interests in the Rule 144A Global Certificates may only be held through DTC and its direct or indirect participants including Euroclear and Clearstream, Luxembourg at any time.
 See "Clearance and Settlement-Payments and relationship of participants with clearing systems".
-Subject to certain exceptions, beneficial interests in the Rule 144A Global Certificates may only be held by persons who are QIBs that are QPs, holding their interests for their own account or for the account of one or more QIBs each of which is a QP.
-By acquisition of a beneficial interest in a Rule 144A Global Certificate, the purchaser thereof will be deemed to represent, among other things, that it is a QIB and a QP and that, if in the future it determines to transfer such beneficial interest, it will transfer such interest in accordance with the procedures and restrictions contained in the Rule 144A Global Certificates.
+Subject to certain exceptions, beneficial interests in the Rule 144A Global Certificate, the purchaser thereof will be deemed to represent, among other things, that it is a QIB and that, if in the future it determines to transfer such beneficial interest, it will transfer such interest in accordance with the procedures and restrictions contained in the Rule 144A Global Certificates.
 See "Transfer Restrictions".

 The Regulation S Global Certificates and the Rule 144A Global Certificates are referred to herein as the Global Certificates.
 Beneficial interests in the Regulation S Global Certificates and the Rule 144A Global Certificates will be subject to certain restrictions on transfer set out in the Global Certificates and in the Agency Agreement and such Global Certificates will bear a legend as set out under "Transfer Restrictions".
 Investors may hold interests in the Regulation S Global Certificates through Euroclear or Clearstream, Luxembourg if they are participants in those systems.
-Investors may also hold such interests through organisations other than Euroclear and Clearstream, Luxembourg that are participants in the Euroclear and Clearstream, Luxembourg systems.
+Investors may also hold such interests through organisations other than Euroclear and Clearstream, Luxembourg systems.
 Investors may hold their interests in the Rule 144A Global Certificates directly through DTC, if they are DTC participants, or indirectly through organisations which are DTC participants.